csiro-data-school/python/_episodes/07-while-loops.md

 >         ___ += 1
 > ~~~
 > {: .language-python}
-{: .challenge}
+> 2. Now, edit this code so it prints only the even numbers from 0 to 20.
+> 3. Can you find a simpler way to code this, using just a `while` loop? (i.e. no `if` statement) {: .challenge}

 > # while loop - summing the numbers 1.1 to 9.9 i. steps of 1.1